rust-lang/rfcs/text/0000-path-mental-model.md

   `src/`.
 This will make `crate::foo::bar` mean `crate/foo/bar.rs` instead of `src/foo/bar.rs` for the "standard" new project.

-## Motivation
+# Motivation
+[motivation]: #motivation

+One of the core desires of [RFC 2126][1] is that learnability will be improved.
+This RFC aims to show how the file-dir model will hurt learnability, especially as it pertains to `self::`.
+It then goes further to expand on several improvements for the beginner's mental model of modules and paths.

-### Preserve the mental model of `self::`
+## Preserve the mental model of `self::`
-RFC 2126 posits that the primary benefit of moving to the file-dir model (and not using `mod.rs`) is:
+[RFC 2126][1] posits that the primary benefit of moving to the file-dir model (and not using `mod.rs`) is:

 > From a learnability perspective, the fact that the paths in the module system